Organising Coworking Calls for your Community

 If you would like to set up coworking calls for your community, you can repurpose and adapt the format, templates, and materials discussed in this chapter to support your teams and communities.

-Practices described here are what we use in The Turing Way, but there are more ways to run such coworking calls.
-Below, I describe different aspects that you should take into consideration when planning or designing your coworking calls.
+The practices described here are what we use in The Turing Way, but there are more ways to run such coworking calls.
+Below, we describe different aspects that you should take into consideration when planning or designing your coworking calls.

 To identify what could be the best format for your coworking calls, you need to think about the following aspects: